Project Nº 1: “Manuscript”

 Styled Markup

-#You will meld style with your code.
+You will meld style with your code.
 Select one of your refined sketched directions as an aim.
-You will then use basic CSS to approximate this intention—with typeface, sizing, and color.
+You will then use basic CSS to approximate this intention—beginning with simple changes in typeface, sizing, and color.
 In this translation, your web page will reflect the decisions and intent behind your text, response, and design.

 Due Sep.
 26